Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 Particularly when it comes to Computer Science and Economics, this is a common theme across UK university application statistics in recent years.
 Computer science is also the most competitive course at Cambridge University.

-One theme to notice is that there is consistency across the different figures, with three subjects appearing in the top ten for all three metrics (shortlisting rate, offer rate, and acceptance rate).
+One theme to notice is that there is consistency across the different figures, with three subjects appearing in the top ten for all three metrics (shortlisting rate, offer rate, and Oxford University acceptance rate).
 This means that, generally speaking, the subjects for which shortlisting is more ruthless are also those which are more competitive when it comes to receiving an offer and being accepted onto the course.

 Another trend is that most of the top ten most competitive subjects are sciences.
 Of the twelve subjects featured across the tables, three are humanities, two are joint sciences with humanities, and the remaining seven are sciences.